greenleafs/otus-c/README.md

 Build Homeworks
 ----------------
-In order to build homework for lesson with some number you can execute following commands (for examle for third lesson)
+In order to build homework for lesson with some number you can run following commands (for examle: for third lesson)

     cd homework3
     make

-After that, you can run homework for execution:
+After that, you can run homework:

     ./homework

-Also, you can run tests (if exists and You need to install python3)
+Also, you can run tests (if they exists and You need to install python3)

     make test